ElainaPata/Flight-Delay-Analysis-Data-Warehouse-Project/README.md

-# Flight Delay Analysis Data Warehouse Project
+# U.S. Aviation Performance Data Warehouse Project

-Welcome to the Flight Delay Analysis Data Warehouse Project repository!
-This project demonstrates the design and implementation of a modern data warehouse using aviation and weather data to analyze flight delays and support real-world operational insights.
-It highlights best practices in data engineering, dimensional modeling, and SQL-based analytics.
+This project demonstrates the design and implementation of a modern data warehouse built using U.S. aviation performance data from January 2019, sourced from the Bureau of Transportation Statistics (BTS) and supplemented with weather data.
+The goal of this project is to analyze airline performance, route reliability, delays, and cancellations to generate operational insights.

+The data warehouse follows a medallion architecture (Bronze → Silver → Gold) and incorporates dimensional modeling techniques to transform raw data into structured, analysis-ready datasets.
+This project highlights best practices in data engineering, including data ingestion, transformation, data quality handling, and SQL-based analytics.

 ---